Tyler Digital Communication Center

 View photos of wood shop »

-The theatre complex is located in the Stevens Student Center (SSC) and includes a 400-seat theatre, movement studio, makeup suite, scene design lab, scene shop, offices, and dressing rooms.
+The DeVries Theatre complex is located in the Stevens Student Center (SSC) and includes a 400-seat theatre, movement studio, makeup suite, scene design lab, scene shop, offices, and dressing rooms.
 The theatre has a 36-foot by 18-foot proscenium arch, 38 lines with full fly space, and a Gala electronic lift system for the orchestra pit.
 Each year, the theatre hosts three main stage productions, campus film series, and numerous other events.

 Initially built as a church in 1853 and renovated by the University in 1903, Alford Auditorium has served the University in several capacities, such as a gymnasium, chapel, and theatre.
 The building with its newer annex now functions as classrooms, faculty offices, and theatre rehearsal space.
 Several student productions and senior theatre projects use this auditorium each year.